DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?</h3>

 <h3>When I first moved to Atlanta, I moved into an older home with a rodent problem.
-I measured rodent activity in the house by making mental notes of the frequency of the scuttling sounds in the ceilings and walls.
+I measured rodent activity in the house by taking mental notes of the frequency of the scuttling sounds in the ceilings and walls.
 It would be interesting to place a sensor with a scanner in my home to monitor where rodent activity is the highest.
 I can integrate the sensor with Datadog to monitor rodent activity at different points in the house.
 The next time I hire Critter Stoppers, they could use these metrics to place traps in the rooms or areas with the highest measured rodent activity.
 I can be alerted by anomaly detection if rodent activity drops, meaning that the exterminator did a great job.</h3>